-I am sure other artists will have their own reasons and different interests in creating abstract or non-representational art, for example, to express themselves, evoke certain feelings, because they enjoy it, etc.
+I am sure other artists will have their own reasons and different interests in creating abstract or non-representational art to express themselves, evoke certain feelings, because they enjoy it, etc.

 The Beauty of Abstract Art

-One of the most fascinating facts about non-representational abstract art is it has no reference or representation of the real world, so both artist and viewer are entirely free of almost any restrictions or influence and engage their true feelings of whatever they want.
+One of the most fascinating facts about non-representational abstract art is it has no reference or representation of the real world.
+So both the artist and the viewer are entirely free from almost any restrictions or influences and can engage their true feelings of whatever they want.

 The general understanding of the definition of “non-representational art” is that it does not depict anything from the real world.
-But I am still not sure if that would be a possibility.
-Here is a selection of some of my acrylic abstract paintings and here are some of the most famous abstract paintings in the world.
+But I am still not sure if that would be a possibility!

-Abstract art beauty is found in being open to interpretation, the viewer’s interpretation.
-You are totall free to explore piece of the artwork and you are totally free to assign your own expression and interpretation they way you want to the piece.
-Not many other visual work of art allow such freedom of interpretation.
+The beauty of abstract paintings is found in being open to interpretation, the viewer’s interpretation.
+You are totally free to explore a piece of the artwork and you are totally free to assign your own expression and interpretation the way you want to the piece.
+Not many other visual works of art allow such freedom of interpretation.

 “Abstraction allows man to see with his mind what he cannot see physically with his eyes… Abstract art enables the artist to perceive beyond the tangible, to extract the infinite out of the finite.
 It is the emancipation of the mind.
 It is an exploration into unknown areas.” – Arshile Gorky.